-The philosophy underpinning oncology programmes in the School recognises the uniqueness of the individual at each stage of the cancer care trajectory.
+The oncology pathway of this programme is offered in a blended learning format (part-online and part-attendance at workshops/tutorials) and is designed to meet the needs of nurses working in oncology settings who wish to undergo a specialist oncology course.
+The philosophy underpinning this oncology course recognises the uniqueness of the individual at each stage of the cancer care trajectory.
 The physical and psychosocial effect of cancer creates specific needs for patients and families from diagnosis to treatment and through to survivorship.

-NU6070 Practice Enhancement for Nursing and Midwifery (10 credits)
+- NU6070 Clinical Leadership in Practice Enhancement for Nursing and Midwifery (10 credits)

-NU6146 Cancer Management and Supportive Cancer Care 1 (10 credits)
+- NU6146 Cancer Management and Supportive Cancer Care I (10 credits)

-NU6147 Cancer Management and Supportive Cancer Care 2 (5 credits)
+- NU6147 Cancer Management and Supportive Cancer Care II (5 credits)

 Clinical Practice/Practicum modules

-NU6130 Clinical Practice in Specialist Nursing 1 (5 credits)
+- NU6130 Clinical Practice in Specialist Nursing I (5 credits)

-NU6131 Clinical Practice in Specialist Nursing 2 (5 credits)
+- NU6131 Clinical Practice in Specialist Nursing II (5 credits)

-This is a Blended Learning programme delivered mostly online with using student centered content and accessible resources.
+This is a blended learning programme delivered mostly online using student-centered content and accessible resources.
 This is complemented by attendance at workshops.
-Each module will have its own study guide and content will be available online.
+Each module will have its own study guide and the content will be available online.

-Semester 1 - September to December (16 weeks) contains 2x 10 credit modules and 1x 5 credit module.
-The student is required to attend 3 x 8 hour days and 4 x 4 hour days on campus in semester 1 for workshops, lectures and tutorials.
-The remainder of content is delivered online using our virtual learning environment Blackboard.
-Learning strategies include module study guides, discussion boards, audio/visual resources and online assessments/activities.
+Semester 1 - September to December (16 weeks) contains 2 x 10-credit modules and 1 x 5-credit module.
+You are required to attend 3 x 8-hour days and 4 x 4-hour days on campus in semester 1 for workshops, lectures, and tutorials.
+The remainder of the content is delivered online using our virtual learning environment Canvas.
+Learning strategies include module study guides, discussion boards, audio/visual resources, and online work.

-Semester 2 - January to May (16 weeks) contains 2x 10 credit module and 1x 5 credit module.
-The student is required to attend 4 x 8 hours days and 2 x 4 hours days on campus in semester 2 for workshops, lectures and tutorials.
-The remainder of content is delivered online using our virtual learning environment Blackboard.
-Learning strategies include module study guides, discussion boards, teleconferencing and online assessments.
+Semester 2 - January to May (16 weeks) contains 2 x 10-credit modules and 1 x 5-credit module.
+You are required to attend 4 x 8-hour days and 2 x 4-hour days on campus in semester 2 for workshops, lectures, and tutorials.
+The remainder of the content is delivered online using our virtual learning environment Canvas.
+Learning strategies include module study guides, discussion boards, teleconferencing, and online assessments.